alinex/node-validator/doc/schema/number.md

 # Number Schema

-Create a schema that matches any data type.
+Create a schema that matches a numerical value.

-This is an universal type which may be used everywhere there no further knowledge of the structure is known.
-It can also be used to make a loose checking schema first and later replace it through detailed specifications.

 See at [Any Schema](any.md) for the inherited methods you may call like:
 - `required`